MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/clustering-requirements.md

   >[!NOTE]
   >If you have a disk witness for your quorum configuration, you can format the disk with either NTFS or Resilient File System (ReFS).

-- For the partition style of the disk, you can use either master boot record (MBR) or GUID partition table (GPT).
+- For the partition style of the disk, you can use either a Master Boot Record (MBR) or a GUID Partition Table (GPT).

 ## Hardware requirements for Hyper-V